 I have created through my “Reimagined American Flags Series” visual representations of my perspective on major issues in the US today: 1) problems with xenophobia, bigotry, and anti-immigration policies; 2) the disproportionate killing of innocent African American men, women, and children; 3) the unprecedented deaths due largely to unregulated access to not just handguns but also military-grade AK 47 assault rifles; 4) challenges to our religious freedoms; 5) the underlying racism in the Third Verse of our national anthem, 6) how I interpret the concept of intersectionality, 7) words from the homeless on homelessness, 8) the tension between the ideal of an immigrant nation and the current reality of white nationalism, 9) a nation in constitutional crisis, 10) how after George Floyd’s murder people within all 50 states united behind the Black Lives Matter movement in support of Black power, and 11) possible pathways for bipartisan cooperation for a divided nation.
 These flags are intended to stimulate constructive conversations on various ways to understand what it means “to be American” or a “true patriot”.
-They are also intended to stimulate thoughts about why and how we need to be more humane with one another, respectful of our differences, and more civil in our interactions, and willing to engage in difficult conversations to help bridge all that divides us conceptually as a nation.
-The reimagined American flags series not only express how I see where the US fails in its ideals and what I believe is possible but also may inspire solutions to how we can make the US a safer place for all its citizens to live out their lives fully.
-The size of the original oil paintings on canvas are 4′.5″ x 9′.
+They are also intended to stimulate thoughts about why and how we need to be more humane with one another, respectful of our differences, more civil in our interactions, and willing to engage in difficult conversations to help bridge all that divides us conceptually as a nation.
+The reimagined American flags series not only express how I see where the US fails in its ideals and what I believe is possible but also I hope may inspire solutions to how we can make the US a safer place for all its citizens to live out their lives fully.
+The size of most of the original oil paintings in this series are 4′.5″ x 9′.
 (Exceptions are #5 & 7)

 1. All Lives Matter 2015